Toglefritz/flutter_apple_intelligence_integration/README.md

 ## Key Features

+- **Customizable Services**: Each service class (e.g., `AppleIntelligenceVisionService`) can be instantiated to use either the default pre-trained models or custom Core ML models.
+- **Dynamic Model Selection**: Methods within the service classes dynamically select between built-in models and custom models, giving preference to the provided custom Core ML model if available.
 - **Modular Design**: Each Apple Intelligence capability is encapsulated in a pair of Dart and Swift files.
 - **Reusable Dart Services**: Dart classes handle Method Channel communication with the native iOS